timOTdev/0034_web_developer_bootcamp/notes.md

 ## YelpCamp: Adding Auth Pt.
 5
 1. Show/hide auth links in navbar correctly
-- Use req.user to pass user data to campgrounds get page
+- Use `req.user` to pass user data to campgrounds get page
+- The app.use containing `req.user` will keep the credentials in the current session for the user
+- use `<%= currentUser.username %>` to pass down to view components
 ```js
 // app.js
 var express = require("express");